Just like your beach body, it’s hard work keeping Adelaide beaches looking good. Here’s why it’s worth the effort.

 Did you know that Adelaide’s beaches aren’t naturally all sandy?
 It takes work to keep our beaches looking great.

 Adelaide’s coastline was originally a natural sand dune system.
 But from the early 1900s, most of the land behind Adelaide’s foreshore was developed with roads, buildings, houses, recreational areas, and sewerage and stormwater infrastructure.

 Seacliff dune system in 1900

 The sand along Adelaide’s coast naturally moves northward, by the wind and waves.
-This causes sand to build on our northern beaches such as Semaphore, but causes erosion along our southern and central coast such as Seacliff, Brighton and Henley Beach.
+This causes sand to build on our northern beaches such as Semaphore and Largs Bay, but causes erosion along our southern and central coast such as Seacliff, Brighton and Henley Beach.